defold/defold.github.io/manuals/ios.md

 Bundling a game for iOS is available only on Mac version of the Defold Editor.
 </div>

 iOS requires that _any_ app that you build and want to run on your phone or tablet _must_ be signed with an Apple-issued certificate and provisioning profile.
 This manual explains the steps involved in bundling your game for iOS.
-During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code wirelessly directly to your device.
+During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code directly to your device.

 ## Apple's code signing process